Overview

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.

-NOTE: To earn UNL PIT Operator Credentials you MUST also successfully complete an on-site evaluation of driving competency, described within this formal training as "practical training" and "individual evaluation."
+NOTE: To earn university PIT Operator Credentials you MUST also successfully complete an on-site evaluation of driving compentency, described within this formal training as “practical training” and “individual evaluation.”
+Consult your supervisor to determine the person designated in your area/department/facility to conduct the individual evaluation.

 This module requires approximately 60 minutes to complete.